identity-com/idv-builder/README.md

 # Validation Plan

-> **_NOTE:_**: Validation plans support complex validation flows, such as dynamically requiring additional information, depending on the any number of conditions.
+> **_NOTE:_**: Validation plans support complex validation flows, such as dynamically requiring additional information, depending on any number of conditions.
 The documentation for these "advanced" use-cases is still work in progress and would also go beyond the scope of the IDV Builder.
 In this section, we focus on a simpler, and much more common, use-case._

 A validation plan defines what information (in the format of [User Collectable Attributes](https://github.com/identity-com/uca) needs to be successfully validated, so that a